-Documenting unreleased, cancelled and prototype games.
+Documenting unreleased, cancelled and prototype video games.

 Covering unreleased and cancelled games and prototypes on both consoles and computers.
 We are a large archive dedicated to preserving games that were never released to the public.
 Sharing history and stories from the developers, assets and more before it is too late.

 A non-profit digitisation project, aiming to digitally preserve software and history which would otherwise be lost for good.
 If for any reason there is anything that you do not wish to be on the website, please contact us for removal.

 Getting into a bit of a pattern at the moment of doing posts on differences between early previews and final releases of games on a Friday.
 I’ll see if I can keep it up!
 Today we take a look at a preview of Ghouls ‘N’ Ghosts that was previewed in French magazine TILT, showcasing screenshots of the Atari ST edition in particular.

 Released on the Atari 2600, SEGA Electronic’s Sub-Scan was also due for release on the Commodore Vic-20 (and other platforms to be confirmed).